Economic Development Research

 Cornell has a hard-earned, global reputation for leadership in economic development scholarship and outreach.
 From muddy-boots work in developing country agriculture, to the development of seminal theories and empirical methods in the social sciences, to the discovery of break-through technologies that improve lives and livelihoods, to an extraordinarily active Public Service Center and extensive local involvement through its cooperative extension network, Cornell has long encouraged leading-edge research and action to benefit the least fortunate in our community and our world.
 Much of this work fosters cross-disciplinary and cross-border learning essential to help guide public and private decision-makers at local, state, national and international levels as they strive to help struggling families enjoy sustainable improvements in standards of living.
 In its Economic Development Programs, ACSF strives to continue this tradition of rigorous scholarship that is deeply engaged with and highly relevant to the practical challenge of expanding spheres of prosperity in a socially and environmentally sustainable manner.

-Key Campus Partners: Bronfenbrenner Life Course Center,
+Key Campus Partners: Bronfenbrenner Center for Translational Research,

 Center for Sustainable Global Enterprise, Center for the Study of Inequality, Cornell International Institute for Food, Agriculture, and Development, Cornell Population Program, Institute for Computational Sustainability, Institute for the Social Sciences, Mario Einaudi Center for International Studies